espocrm/documentation/docs/user-guide/complex-expressions.md

 #### WEEK_0

-Week number w/ year.
+Week number w/ a year.
+Sunday is a first day of week.

 E.g. `2018/4`.
-Sunday is a first day of week.

 #### WEEK_1

-Week number w/ year.
+Week number w/ a year.
 Monday as a first day of week.

 #### NOW